logchimp/docs/docs/install/docker.md

 	postgres:12.4
 ```

 ##### Step 3.
-Run `logchimp` application
+Run the `logchimp` application

-Make sure you're using the correct url for logchimp docker image `ghcr.io/logchimp/logchimp`.
+Make sure you're using the correct URL for the LogChimp Docker image `ghcr.io/logchimp/logchimp`.

-As for postgres environment variable, it should match in both step 2 and step 3.
+As for the PostgreSQL environment variable, it should match in both Step 2 and Step 3.

-Replace `Fig8=Diq1` in `SECRET_KEY=Fig8=Diq1` with a string random hash or ID to improve your LogChimp site security.
+Replace `Fig8=Diq1` in `SECRET_KEY=Fig8=Diq1` with a randomly generated string or ID to enhance your LogChimp site security.

-Notice, we're exposing two ports here, the first one `8080:8080` is for frontend and second `3000:3000` is for backend.
+Notice, we're exposing two ports here: the first one `8080:8080` is for the frontend and the second `3000:3000` is for the backend.

 ```bash
 docker run -d \